Through the forest, and up we go.

 The "Wilde Weißeritz" running into Tharandt alongside the rail tracks.
 Both are on their way in opposing directions.

 In the early days of this section, a second engine had to help the trains get up and down the incline.
 Nowadays, the trains used by the “Mitteldeutsche Regionalbahn”, the “Coradia Continental” or short: electric trains, produced by Alstom, drive up and down this incline alone and without any difficulty.
 But of course, I am speaking as someone who isn't a train driver himself and certainly has no clue if this section is more challenging to them regarding applying acceleration and brake usage.
-The rail route itself and the train stations are nowadays maintained by the “Deutsche Bahn”, which also contracted the “Mitteldeutsche Regionalbahn” to provide train service on the Rail Routes Dresden-Zwickau (RB30) and Dresden-Hof (RE3).
-It also seems like the S3, run directly by the “Deutsche Bahn”, gets to run the full track a few times over the week.
+The rail route itself and the train stations are nowadays maintained by the “Deutsche Bahn”, used by the “Mitteldeutsche Regionalbahn” to provide train service on the Rail Routes Dresden-Zwickau (RB30) and Dresden-Hof (RE3).
+It also seems like the S3, run directly by the “Deutsche Bahn”, gets to run the full track section a few times over the week.

 The section is running along the edge of the Forest “Tharandter Wald”, side by side with the River “Wilde Weißeritz” between Tharandt and Edle Krone and with the River “Seerenbach” between Edle Krone and Klingenberg-Colmnitz.
 Even if you don't care about trains and the infrastructure surrounding them, the valley landscape, which the rail tracks are running through, is beautiful and interesting to explore.
 But try to avoid some hiking paths running alongside the roads.
 I found them not really nice to walk on, especially considering that you are basically walking on the same streets the traffic is driving on.
 Also, Be prepared to change your hiking route on the fly, because quite a few were blocked by trees or were broken off when I tried to walk on them.
 Off course, it's something you always have to deal with when hiking, but on the day of my tour, it certainly seemed like this valley seemed to be more prone to have this problem.
 It at least didn't look like these paths were neglected overall.